2320 Registered Nurse - Medical Surgical

 Applications completed improperly may be cause for ineligibility, disqualification or may lead to lower scores.

-If you have questions regarding these vacancies, please contact:
+If you have questions regarding these vacancy, please contact:

 All applicants must be able to produce a copy of required licenses, certifications and/or preceptorship when requested throughout the application/examination process.
 Failure to provide verification(s) may result in rejection of application and removal from the examination process.